Video: Move-in day for the Class of 2017

 Click on a word below to find answers to many new student frequently asked questions.
 Can't find an answer to your question?
 Check out the HawkTalk student blog, post on Facebook, Tweet or e-mail email@example.com.

 Every student has an academic advisor to guide them through course selection and The Wagner Plan.
 The advisor for first year students is the Reflective Tutorial (RFT) instructor.
 Students will meet their RFT instructor during Orientation.
 Once a student officially declares a major, an advisor will be appointed from the respective academic department.
-Transfer students will be assigned an academic advisor based their major or from Academic Advisement.
+Transfer students will be assigned an academic advisor based on their major or from Academic Advisement.
+Students may address any Advisement-related questions with the Center for Academic and Career Engagement (CACE). http://wagner.edu/cace/

 All academic and administrative buildings are air-conditioned.
 Additionally, Harborview and Foundation residence halls have central air.
 Parker Towers and Guild residence halls are not air-conditioned.
 Students are not permitted to bring personal air conditioners.